tavon321/Burger-Online-Delivery-study-case/README.md

 # Burger-Online-Delivery-study-case

-This project is to holistically apply aswift app develeopment knowledge
+This project is to holistically apply aswift app development knowledge

 ## BDD Scenarios